A use case for AI in logistics: The AI & Analytics Engine predicted regional trade-flow of competitors in useful time horizons for a trading company.

 Fraud Detection with Machine Learning

-Using Machine Learning, companies in the financial services industry can improve the speed and accuracy of fraud detection.
+Using the AI & Analytics Engine, companies in the financial services industry can improve the speed and accuracy of fraud detection with Machine Learning.

 Financial Services Industries (FSI) face a growing problem of fraudulent transactional activities.
 These activities require significant financial resources to detect, flag, and evaluate.
 As online transactions increase, so too, has the volume and velocity of fraudulent online transactions and the need to deal with them accurately and swiftly.
 If the trend persists, by 2025, there could be a worldwide loss of close to USD 44 billion due to fraud.1